liebke/avout/README.md

 3. If the current data value equals the expected value, then call set-data on the node with the new value and the node's current data version number.
   * If the data hasn't been updated since you requested it, the version will not have changed and the update will work.
-  * If the data has been updated, the version number will have been automatically incremented, and the version number we provided won't match, so a KeeperException$BadVersionException exception will be thrown, catch it and call compare-and-set-data again, in case the updated data value is still equal to the expected-value.
+  * If the data has been updated, the version number will have been automatically incremented, and the version number we provided won't match, so a KeeperException$BadVersionException will be thrown, catch it and call compare-and-set-data again, in case the updated data value is still equal to the expected-value.

 Here's the implementation of compare-and-set-data from the zookeeper-clj library: